TacSL: A Library for Visuotactile Sensor Simulation and Learning: Fast Visuotactile Simulation

 where $\mathbf{f}_n$ is the contact normal force; $k_n$ and $k_d$ are the contact stiffness and contact damping; $d$ and $\dot{d}$ are the interpenetration distance and velocity; $\mathbf{n}$ is the contact normal; $\mathbf{f}_t$ is the frictional force; $\mathbf{v}_t$ is the tangential velocity; and $k_t, \mu$ are the friction stiffness and coefficient of friction, respectively.\footnote{Note that the inclusion of $d$ in the contact normal damping force follows the formulation in \cite{xu2021end}; please see the paper for further details.}

-Prior to simulation, we compute the signed distance field (SDF) of the contacting object, as well as the gradient of the field, as described in \cite{narang2022factory, macklin2020local}.
-At each timestep, to get the interpenetration distance $d$, we query the signed distance field of the contacting object at the tactile points.
+Prior to simulation, we compute the signed distance field (SDF) of the contacting object as described in \cite{narang2022factory, macklin2020local}.
+At each timestep, the interpenetration distance $d$ is obtained by querying the SDF of the contacting object at the tactile points.
 To get the interpenetration velocity $\dot{d}$, we use chain rule to rewrite $\dot{d} = (\mathbf{\nabla}{d})^T \mathbf{\dot{x}}$, where $\mathbf{\dot{x}}$ is the relative velocity at the contact point.
-To get $\mathbf{n}$, we use the relation $\mathbf{\nabla}{d} = \mathbf{n}$.
+The contact normal $\mathbf{n}$ is defined as the gradient of the SDF values: $\mathbf{\nabla}{d} = \mathbf{n}$.
+The SDF gradient is calculated using finite differencing.
+Notably, both SDF queries and gradient computations are computationally efficient and easily parallelizable.

 Previous efforts (namely, \cite{xu2023efficient}) have computed these normal and shear forces serially on CPU; to improve simulation speed, we instead compute the forces in parallel on GPU.
 The gains from our parallelized approach scale with the number of tactile locations on the sensor (i.e., the density of queried locations on the tactile surface) for which contact forces are computed, as well as the number of sensors simulated in a multi-environment learning setup.
 In addition, \cite{xu2023efficient} only handles objects represented by primitive shapes (e.g., cuboids, cylinders, etc.), whereas our simulation module can handle objects represented by arbitrary meshes.